PURPOSE AND MISSION

 • The stage of the applicant’s academic career.
 Grant-in-Aid funding should be used to encourage new faculty members to pursue their research agendas.

-Note: Grant-in-Aid funding cannot be used to supplement or provide salary for the applicant, but can be used to support student assistants.
-Grant-in-Aid funding also cannot be used for course development.
+Note: Grant-in-Aid funding cannot be used to supplement or provide salary for the applicant, but can be used to hire graduate students as research assistants specifically for the professor's project.

 MEMBERS OF THE UNIVERSITY GRANT-IN-AID COMMITTEE (2014-2015 ACADEMIC YEAR)